 To form the simple conditional, you just need to add the personal endings to the whole infinitive.
 Interestingly, the endings are exactly the same as those used for the imperfect past in er and ir verbs.

 Let’s check out how it works with the verb hablar.
-I’ve got Gael from Spain to read it out loud for you.
+I’ve got Gael, a voice from Spain, to read it out loud for you.
 The endings are the same for ar, er and ir verbs:

 And now, let’s play this game.
 Just click Start!